Bakachuba/Block/README.md

 1) Logs have been added for navigating to the main page.
 2) For API requests.
 3) For creating notes without navigating to the API.
+4) For exception links

+Logs are in JSON format.

+## Exception links

+Added custom request exception handler

+## Addition:
+Django has been rolled back to version 4.2.5 for correct logout from the account